 The feast of Saints Peter and Paul is on the 29 June.
 Both saints were martyred in Rome, and some writings claim their martyrdom was around the same time, which is why they sometimes depicted together.

 Virgin Mary & Infant Jesus

 The statue of the Virgin and infant Jesus is stylistically similar to that of St Peter and St Paul.
 Her hair fans out beneath her crown (similar to St Peter).
 Her gown has even folds and there is some pattern detail around her knees.
 She wears a crown, as a symbol of the Queen of Heaven.
 She is seated with the Infant Jesus resting on her knee supported by her left hand.
 In her right hand she clutches possibly a flower representing her purity.
 This is often a white rose or white lily (in this statue it resembles a lily).
 Beneath her feet she tramples evil, represented by a serpent or probably a dragon in this arrangement as it appears to have legs.
+The iconography represents the Virgin overcoming the serpent that tempted Eve in the Garden of Eden.
 Jesus is represented, not as a baby, but a small man.
 He too wears a crown.

 There is a neo-gothic statue of the Virgin Mary and infant Jesus in St Teresa’s Catholic Church in Beaconsfield, Buckinghamshire.
 The church was built 1926, a year after St Teresa of Lisieux was canonised.
 The statue was amongst the artefacts given to the church by G.K.
 Chesterton.
 Here can be seen similar iconography represented in the neo-gothic statue.[ii]

 Whilst modern, the Virgin Mary is crowned and holds a lily-like staff in her right hand and Jesus is held by the left.
 Beneath her feet is the trampled serpent of evil poking its head out.